insani-org/nsis-installer/README.md

 They are simply there to provide you with a reference, and you should *never* use them in your project.
 The image files, specifically, include material that are (c) 2006 PANDAPENGUINS and (c) 2023 insani; these are explicitly **not in the public domain**.

 If you use this script in one of your translation projects, it is customary to, but not required to, credit insani.

+## History
+This installer script has a certain historical significance to the English novel game community, as it is the installer script that most early novel game translation projects used, when they had installers at all.
+We widely shared earlier versions of this script with the community, and often participated in packaging other translation projects' RTM installer files for them.
+We are now pleased to share this script more broadly.